nikolainobadi/NnSwiftDataKit/README.md

 ## Error Handling

-If the App Group container or the associated `UserDefaults` suite cannot be accessed, `makeAppGroupConfiguration` throws:
+If the App Group container or the associated `UserDefaults` suite cannot be accessed, the helpers throw:

 ```swift
 SwiftDataContextError.noAppGroupAccess